WorldWideWebster/github.io/_posts/jobs.md

 On top of that, this is definitely a bad year, especially for the tech sector.
 And remote jobs.
 I've seen some jobs fill their applicant pool in a day - it's crazy.

-## Blog Updates
-This is my personal dev blog, not a job hunting blog.

-I plan to continue my wifi thermometer project - and use it in my compost outdoors, maybe in my indoor compost, and possibly in my beehives.
-It's a simple project, a test for if I can write a decent tutorial, and a good stepping stone to kick off my dev blog.
-I may play around with other projects during its development, but have numerous ideas for projects after.

-I have completely changed my blog layout, chosen a new theme and modified it.
-I chose [Just the docs](https://just-the-docs.github.io/just-the-docs/), but it was missing post functionality.
-I shamelessly pulled in some elements from my previous theme, Millennial.
-I've also added watermarks to my photos.
-Some of the new elements work, and some of the old elements no longer work

-I've chosen to include a projects directory, too.
-I've added my abandoned [game engine](/docs/Projects/game_engine.md), the [wifi thermometer](/docs/Projects/wifi_thermometer.md), and the [blog](/docs/Projects/blog.md).
-I may find a way to categorize my blog posts with tags to create a tutorial directory.
-I'm also looking for a way to embedded parts of blog posts into pages.